Marion Island ZS8

 The Post-ZS8MI Era

-When Chris de Beer ZS5IR asked me to be his QSL manager for his 1996-1997 stint, I agreed on one condition: That he get his own callsign.
+When Chris de Beer ZS5IR asked me to be his QSL manager for his 1996-1997 stint, I immediately agreed, but on one condition: That he get his own callsign.
 I had been QSL manager for many other stations, and was getting a steady trickle of requests for ZS8MI QSL cards.
 The reason appeared to be that there was considerable confusion.
 The practice of periodically re-using a callsign with different QSL managers is not common, and few knew exactly where to send a request.
 It also appeared that some of the QSL managers had lost interest in answering QSL requests.
 I was not prepared to become entangled in this mire of never-ending work, and Chris obtained his own callsign: ZS8IR.

 Chris's departure saw the end of an era.
 The HF backup link had been replaced by satellite, and the huge Rhombics were torn down.
 The island sports a unique variety of bird life, and the Rhombics had been killing birds throughout their existence.
 With satellite facilities, the Department decided to scale down the HF facilities to a single dipole.